truenas/documentation/content/SCALE/SCALETutorials/TopToolbar/ShutDownSCALEHA.md

 ---
 title: Shutting Down SCALE Enterprise HA
-description: "This article describes the procedure for shutting down an Enterprise HA system in TrueNAS SCALE"
+description: "This article describes the procedure for shutting down an Enterprise HA system in TrueNAS SCALE."
 weight: 50
 tags:
 - scaleha